Joseph Kalite

-Joseph Kalite (died 24 January 2014) was a Central African politician.
+Joseph Kalite (died 24 January 2014) was a Central African politician and doctor.
 As a government minister he either held the housing or health portfolio.
 Kalite, a Muslim, was reported to be killed by anti-balaka outside the Central Mosque in the capital Bangui during the Central African Republic conflict.
 He was killed with machetes on the day in Bangui after interim president Catherine Samba-Panza took power.
 At the time of the attack Kalite held no government position, nor did he under the Séléka rule.
 He was reported to have supported the rule of Séléka leader Michel Djotodia.